Supasiti/04-code-quiz/README.md

 - A user will be notified whether or not they answer the last question correctly by the colour of background: green for an correct answer, and red for an incorrect one.

 ### Form
-- A user must submit a non-empty string
+- A user must submit a non-empty name.
+- A prompt will be displayed when an empty string is submitted.